MantasDemenius/database-project/README.md

-# database-project
+## database-project

 How to run:

-Clone directory
+-Clone directory </br>
-import restoranas_v3.sql from /server to your local database run npm install in console in duombazes folder and in terminal run node server on the same folder in different terminal run npm start
+-import restoranas_v3.sql from /server to your local database </br>
+-run npm install in console </br>
+-in duombazes folder and in terminal run node server </br>
+-on the same folder in different terminal run npm start </br>